A deep learning approach to clustering visual arts: Results

-These qualitative results are reflected by the quantitative evaluation shown in Fig.~\ref{fig:soa-comparison}.
+These qualitative results are reflected by the quantitative evaluation shown in Fig.~\ref{fig:soa_comparison_uns}.
 The values for the silhouette coefficient and the Calinski-Harabasz index remain quite stable and high regardless of the number of clusters $k$ for {\sf DELIUS}.
 The values for these metrics shown by {\sf DCEC} are also good although lower than the proposed method.
 This confirms the effectiveness of using a deep pre-trained model like DenseNet to extract features before learning the embedding.
-Furthermore, it should be noted that being performed directly on the initial images, the {\sf DCEC} training is much more computationally demanding, as it requires many more iterations to converge (see the last plot of Fig.~\ref{fig:soa-comparison}).
+Furthermore, it should be noted that being performed directly on the initial images, the {\sf DCEC} training is much more computationally demanding, as it requires many more iterations to converge (Fig.~\ref{fig:soa_comparison_it}).
 In contrast, {\sf PCA+$k$-means} and {\sf AE+$k$-means} show very poor performance, with the metric values progressively decreasing as $k$ increases, confirming their ineffectiveness to solve the clustering task.

-Finally, with regard to the clustering accuracy, no model is able to obtain satisfactory results in relation to the time period ground truth.
+Finally, with regard to the external metrics (Figs.~\ref{fig:soa_comparison_style}-\ref{fig:soa_comparison_genre}), no model is able to obtain satisfactory results in relation to the time period ground truth.
 However, when considering the genre ground truth, both {\sf AE+$k$-means} and {\sf DELIUS} exceed 40\%.
 The better results achieved by {\sf AE+$k$-means} compared to {\sf DCEC}, although well-defined clusters are not obtained with the method, confirms that the features extracted by DenseNet may be more informative than those learned from scratch by the convolutional autoencoder.